When is the Medicare Annual Enrollment Period?

 Enroll in or change your Medicare Part D Prescription Drug Plan: If you're not currently enrolled in a Part D plan, you can sign up for one.
 If you're already enrolled, you can switch to a different Part D plan that better suits your prescription drug needs.

-Drop your Medicare Part D coverage: If you decide you no longer need prescription drug coverage, you can drop your Part D plan altogether.
+Drop your Medicare Part D coverage: If you decide you no longer need prescription drug coverage, you can drop your Part D plan.

 Why Is AEP Important?